 An overwhelming expression of desire has been voiced by individuals far and near to help save and restore the local landmark - Randy’s Record Shop.
 Donations are needed to assist the Historic Randy's Record Shop Foundation and its board with preliminary costs in association with securing the structure, steps toward gaining historic recognition, legal and accounting fees, various application fees, survey needs and other expenses, as we communicate with the owners in hopes of restoring and recreating the once thriving and influential record shop.

 As the foundation progresses through developmental stages to make the vision a reality, we will solicit grants and other means of funding, but at the present, we need your support through GoFundMe for preliminary costs.
 Donations may also be mailed to the foundation at P.O.
 Box 8047 - Gallatin, Tennessee, 37066.
+The Foundation is a 501 (c) 3 non-profit, all donations are tax deductible.

 Sign up to hear the latest news!